NikosMavrakis/nikosmavrakis.github.io/phd_sparc.md

 The PhD positions aim to produce high-quality research and develop the robotic capabilities that address one or more of these challenges for the future activities mentioned above.
 The lists are not exhaustive, and additional PhD projects on space robotics can also be discussed.

 ## Supervision and Hosting Department
 You will be supervised by Dr Nikos Mavrakis, Assistant Professor at Department of Computer Science and Durham Space Research Centre (SPARC).
 His research includes robotic manipulation and grasping for space robotics, perception for satellites and planetary rovers, and spacecraft autonomy.
 He has extensive experience in space robotics for active debris removal through EPSRC funded projects, and as part of the NASA/ESA Mars Sample Return Mission at NASA Jet Propulsion Laboratory.
-More info can be found here https://nikosmavrakis.github.io/ .
+More info can be found [here](https://nikosmavrakis.github.io/).

 You will be hosted at the Department of Computer Science at Durham University.
 The Department hosts well-equipped labs with on-site capabilities comprising vehicle-mounted sensors (LiDAR, radar, camera, GPS/IMU), drone operations, on/off-road robotics, high-precision geo-localisation, BCI/EEG bio-signal data collection, robotic arm manipulation, X-ray security imaging, virtual reality and on-demand wide-area surveillance video feeds.